caleb-kiessling/cs360-game/README.md

 Unfortunately we were unsuccessful in compiling this game as a .jar file, JavaFx does not seem to want to work when it comes to it and after spending over four hours on trying to solve this, we got nowhere.
+This could have been just us, but I think it is just due to how weirdly structured Eclipse IDE and JavaFX is.
+There are multiple various ways to get it working and all the methods we tried were unsuccessful.

 To run this game you will need to download the following tools: https://eclipseide.org/ and https://github.com/apps/desktop.